 Don’t get sucked in!
-How to handle narcissistic hoovering tactics: Part 1: Social Media
+How to handle narcissistic hoovering tactics

 Or they'll take the humble road…

-– they'll tell you they've been seeing a therapist and they understand themselves so much better now, and knows where they went wrong…they've changed!
+– they'll tell you they've been seeing a therapist and they understand themselves so much better now, and know where they went wrong…they've changed, and they really want to give it another go.

 - or they've been desolate – or even suicidal - since you guys broke up,